armakuni/fidelity-docker-workshop/exercise-2/README.md

 docker run -it my-poetry:devel /bin/bash
 ```

-> The tagging `-t` can be used to version a successfully built image, you may use multiple tags if you wish, common pattern maybe an additional tag for latest as an alias.
+> The tagging `-t` can be used to version a successfully built image, you may use multiple tags if you wish, common pattern maybe an additional tag for latest as an alias, or various image repos with different naming conventions.

 ### Questions